viggggnesh/documentUnderstanding/README.md

-# documentUnderstanding
+# python-documentUnderstanfing
- OCR reader for documents
+ Data wrangler for documents made in Python